| by Steve

 decide on the potential future value of the material before

+proceeding on a production path.
 The answer to future-proofing material is not a simple one.

 We will discuss the different broadcast video standards and